foldmaker/foldmaker/README.md

 # ![](logo.png)
 Foldmaker is a lightweight parser generator (120 lines uncommented).
 It can be used to build tokenizers, parsers, transpilers, linters, formatters, syntax highlighters and all other stuff.
-It is designed to be as minimal as possible.
-The API is designed to be user-friendly.
+It was designed to be as minimal as possible.
+The API was designed to be user-friendly.
 You can implement SCSS-like preprocessors [only in ~70 lines](https://github.com/foldmaker/css-nested).

 I should warn you that Foldmaker is **opinionated!** When implementing a tokenizer (lexer) or a [scanner-less parser](https://en.wikipedia.org/wiki/Scannerless_parsing), Foldmaker can be used as any other parser, and therefore can be considered as unopinionated.
 However, in most complex cases (where you will have to use Foldmaker's `parse()` method), you will have to understand and apply the [following specifications](#tokenmapping-foldmaker-is-opinionated).